cedricxie/CarND-Path-Planning-Project/README.md

 ## 2. Model Overview

+A video file showing a car driving successfully for a full lap can be found [on Youtube following this link](https://www.youtube.com/watch?v=QCtTLUiprg4).
 A flowchart of the model is demonstrated here.

 ![Model Flowchart][image1]